OpenSILEX/opensilex/opensilex-doc/src/main/resources/file-systems/amazon_s3.md

 # Conception

 ## Bucket and file management

+S3 use the concept **bucket** in order to represent storage resource and access configuration.
+It can be viewed as the equivalent of database for a RDBMS or collection for document NoSQL databases.

 This section describes how OpenSILEX can handle S3 connection and manage storage by different way (see **_How to use_** for configuration)

 ### One endpoint <-> One bucket